Canadian dollar: Value

 As an inflation-fighting measure, the Canadian dollar was allowed to float in 1970.
-Its value appreciated and it was worth more than the U.S. dollar for part of the 1970s.
+Its value appreciated and it was worth more than the US dollar for part of the 1970s.
 The high point was on April 25, 1974, when it reached US$1.0443.

 The Canadian dollar fell in value against its American counterpart during the technological boom of the 1990s that was centred in the United States, and was traded for as little as US$0.6179 on January 21, 2002, which was an all-time low.
 Since then, its value against all major currencies rose until 2013, due in part to high prices for commodities (especially oil) that Canada exports.

-The Canadian dollar's value against the U.S. dollar rose sharply in 2007 because of the continued strength of the Canadian economy and the U.S. currency's weakness on world markets.
-During trading on September 20, 2007, it met the U.S. dollar at parity for the first time since November 25, 1976.
+The Canadian dollar's value against the US dollar rose sharply in 2007 because of the continued strength of the Canadian economy and the US currency's weakness on world markets.
+During trading on September 20, 2007, it met the US dollar at parity for the first time since November 25, 1976.

 Inflation in the value of the Canadian dollar has been fairly low since the 1990s.
 In 2007 the Canadian dollar rebounded, soaring 23% in value.

-On September 28, 2007, the Canadian dollar closed above the U.S. dollar for the first time in 30 years, at US$1.0052.
-On November 7, 2007, it hit US$1.1024 during trading, a modern-day high after China announced it would diversify its US$1.43 trillion foreign exchange reserve away from the U.S. dollar.
-By November 30, however, the Canadian dollar was once again at par with the U.S. dollar, and on December 4, the dollar had retreated back to US$0.98, through a cut in interest rates made by the Bank of Canada due to concerns about exports to the U.S.
+On September 28, 2007, the Canadian dollar closed above the US dollar for the first time in 30 years, at US$1.0052.
+On November 7, 2007, it hit US$1.1024 during trading, a modern-day high after China announced it would diversify its US$1.43 trillion foreign exchange reserve away from the US dollar.
+By November 30, however, the Canadian dollar was once again at par with the US dollar, and on December 4, the dollar had retreated back to US$0.98, through a cut in interest rates made by the Bank of Canada due to concerns about exports to the U.S.

 Due to its soaring value and new record highs at the time, the Canadian dollar was named the Canadian Newsmaker of the Year for 2007 by the Canadian edition of Time magazine.

 Since the late 2000s, the Canadian dollar has been valued at levels comparable to the years before its swift rise in 2007.
 For most of the 2010s, the exchange rate of Canadian to US dollars was approximately US$0.70 to Can$1.00.